-BI 350 Developmental Biology 4 Cr
+BI 350 Developmental Biology

 A course concerned with the mechanisms of early development in animals.
 The molecular and cellular processes affecting differentiation, growth, and morphogenesis are emphasized.
 The laboratory includes experimental work and the study of anatomical changes occurring in vertebrate embryos.
 Three lectures and one three-hour laboratory per week.
-Prerequisite: BI 281 and CH 302 with a minimum grade of "C".
+Prerequisites: BI 281 and either CH 302 or CH 285, each with a minimum grade of "C".
 Spring semester.

-BI 370 Evolutionary Analysis 4 Cr
+BI 370 Evolutionary Analysis

 This course explores the underlying principles of evolutionary change (natural selection, genetic drift, mutation, and gene flow) from an analytical perspective.
 The relevance of evolutionary change to real world concerns is emphasized while traditional and modem methods of analysis are explored and evaluated.
 Three 50-minute lectures and one 3-hour lab per week.
 Prerequisite: BI 281 with a minimum grade of "C".
 Spring semester.
-May fulfill Writing Intensive requirement.
+Fulfills Writing Intensive requirement.
+(Enrollment limited.)